“It’s our duty to make our voices heard”

 Sitting next to his son, Hassan admits that getting involved and advocating for people with disabilities is not always easy.
 “Sometimes, I want to cry out and tell the world to come and visit us.
 I want people to understand the conditions we live in here.
 But the media don’t talk about it and abroad, people don’t understand our problems...
 But knowing that organisations like Handicap International are concerned about our situation does reassure me.
 It makes me want to get involved and not give up.”

 Badria, Hassan and the other members of the project help make the voice of people with disabilities and casualties heard in the camp, and ensure that the structures operating there take into account the needs of the most vulnerable individuals.
-The “Syrian Disability Representative” project is currently being implemented in two governorates of Iraqi Kurdistan (Dohuk and Irbil) as well as Syria and and other countries affected by the Syrian crisis - Jordan and Lebanon.
+The “Syrian Disability Representative” project is currently being implemented in two governorates of Iraqi Kurdistan (Dohuk and Irbil) and Jordan and Lebanon.